MESD/SettingsBundle/Resources/doc/index.md

 has different kinds/types of settings.
 However, in some situations each cluster will store the same kind/type of settings, but with different values.
 One example would be user settings.
 Each user would likely have the same settings, but with different (or potentially different) values.
-In this situation, would would want to define the settings at the `hive` level and store each user's settings in a cluster.
+In this situation, you would want to define the settings at the `hive` level and store each user's settings in a cluster.